christianhans/pinboard-mark-read/README.md

 HTTP endpoint to mark Pinboard bookmarks as read.

-## Installation on Debian/Raspian 10.x
+Used by [pinboard-to-kindle](https://github.com/christianhans/pinboard-to-kindle) to allow the user to mark Pinboard bookmarks as read – directly from the delivered eBook.

 **Note**: It's strongly recommended to expose this application via HTTPS/SSL only.
 The HTTP endpoint requires a `?s=...` URL parameter which has to match `PINBOARD_MARK_READ_SECRET`.
 Serving this application over non-encrypted channels will expose `PINBOARD_MARK_READ_SECRET`.
 HTTP access log files will also expose `PINBOARD_MARK_READ_SECRET`, so keep those private as well.

+## Installation on Debian/Raspian 10.x

 Prerequisites: